 The Fine Print II: Some of you may wonder why I say that Jay Z has had 11 No. 1 albums (rather than 12) since January 2000.
 I'm going by Nielsen SoundScan week ending dates.
 "Vol. 3…Life And Times of S. Carter" debuted at No. 1 in the week ending Jan.
 2, 2000.
 And Nielsen SoundScan regards that as the final chart week of 1999 (because five of the seven tracking days took place in 1999.)

 Dion is one of four artists from Canada in this week's Top 10.
 The others are Avril Lavigne, Drake, and Arcade Fire.
 Dion and Arcade Fire both hail from Quebec.
-Lavigne and Drake were both born in Ontario.
+Lavigne and Drake were both born in Ontario."Loved Me Back To Life" is Dion's 12th top 10 album, which is the record for a female artist from Canada.
+Alanis Morissette is in second place, with six.
+Diana Krall, Lavigne and Sarah McLachlan are tied for third place, with five each.

 You may be surprised to learn that Dion has sold even more albums than Eminem has: 52 million.
 Dion is in fifth place among all artists since 1991.
 But, unlike Eminem, she sold the bulk of that total (33.2 million albums) in the 1990s.